Leave plenty of time

 Not all airports are created equal.
 If your family is headed on a long-haul trip that includes a layover, be sure to research family friendly stops.
 Getting stuck in a dull airport for several hours will be testing for youngsters and adults alike.
 Stop off in one of the world's leading airports, however, and the fun of the vacation starts early.

-Singapore Changi Airport regularly ranks as one of the world's favorite airports.
+Singapore Changi Airport regularly ranks as one of the world's favourite airports.
 That’s great news, as it's also a popular place for layovers on long haul flights.
 The airport is packed with fun activities to entertain the kids, including cinemas, swimming pools and games consoles.
 There's even a butterfly garden for something a little different.
 Choose your layover destination wisely and the only problem you'll have to face is convincing the kids to leave.